huahaofeng/v8-wiki/Simulator-Build.md

 ## Install prerequisites

 The following script will use `apt` to install any packages required for building v8.
+You will need `sudo` access to install the packages.

 ```bash
 cd $V8_ROOT/v8